Grow a Beautiful Basketful of

 So I got seeds and grew out 5 plants in the summer.
 I watched them grow and ripen, fascinated as they transformed into deeper and deeper shades of gold.

 Every fruit, perfection.
-Texture is meaty, silky, not soft or mushy, just perfection.
+Texture is meaty, silky, juicy, not soft or mushy, just perfection.
 I kept saying, "Oh my God.
 Oh my God."
 At some point, this marvelous flavor got me to thinking, (hmmm), if Sun Gold was a big tomato, it would taste Just Like This.

 Laurel's All Time Favorite Tomato

-Paul Robeson ($7.95) (VE) (HG) 65-70 days.
+Paul Robeson ($9.95) 65-70 days.

 This is my all-time favorite tomato and still our top seller since 1998.
+We sell several thousand Paul Robeson plants each year.

 It is a gorgeous, dark and dusky-hued fruit with intensely sweet earthy taste with a hint of tanginess, a luscious velvety smooth texture, beautiful skin, rich with juice and high production.
 You will love it.
 The seed was made available by Marina Danilenko, a Moscow seedswoman.